shakeshack

 Of course you should see a show.
 I went to the opera, and enjoyed it very much.
 You can get reasonably priced tickets ($40) and sit with a slight neck cramp form the side seats.
 Worth it.
 You’re there for the music, right?
 Alternatively, catch a musical or play or some other performance in the area near Times Square and get a lot of the bright lights up and close where they shine.

 Shake Shack wins as a cheap after-show bite to eat (their fries are shockingly good) and while it’s fast food it’s also New York City fast food, born and bred.
 Most are open until 11.
 For some reason I always crave something unhealthy after a night at the opera, particularly if I’ve indulged in the obligatory flute of overpriced Champagne.
-Wrap up your 24 hours in NYC with a bang 😛
+Wrap up your 24 hours in NYC with a bang!
+2026 Edit: I still stand by this 7 years later!
+Even though you can find Shake Shack all over the world it’s still an NYC thing.

 And here you would return home.
 Frankly I’d just repeat breakfast at Sant Ambroeus in the morning but whatever works for you.
-If you have extra time in your schedule, I’d recommend a trip to Soho to check out Mariebelle’s chocolate shop for brunch.
+If you have extra time in your schedule (or stayed in Nolita), I’d recommend a trip to Soho to check out Mariebelle’s chocolate shop for brunch.
 Their hot chocolate and setting is to die for.
 I hope “24 Hours in NYC” has been helpful for you!
 Check out some of my other posts on NYC like my top 5 tips for saving money in the big apple!